TOPSoccer... the Game for All Kids!

 We appreciate your generous donation to make this great event possible!

-For a glimpse into this event, please watch thes videos:
+For a glimpse into this event, please watch these videos.

-(The Outreach Program for Soccer) is a national soccer program created to train young people with disabilities in a caring coaching environment.
-The program is generally carried out by volunteers at the local level, with financial support from US Youth Soccer and the program's local youth soccer organization such as OSYSA.
+TOPSoccer (The Outreach Program for Soccer) is a national soccer program created to train young people with disabilities in a caring coaching environment.
+The program is generally carried out by volunteers at the local level, with financial support from US Youth Soccer and the program's local youth soccer organization

 By providing a community-based training and team placement program for young people with disabilities, any boy or girl, age 5 and older, who has a mental or physical disability will have the opportunity to learn and play soccer and become valued and successful members of OSYSA and the US Youth Soccer family.